MeghanMM54/reference-website/README.md

 q
    q is used to mark a quote imbedded in another element, for example:

-   <p>Paragraph<q>famous quote</q>more paragraph</p>
+   "<p>Paragraph<q>famous quote</q>more paragraph</p>"

 blockquote
    The blockquote element is used to mark a stand alone quote, not imbedded in another element.

 cite
    The element cite, can be used to mark up the source of the quote.
 For example, the title of the book or person who said it.
-The atrribute of the same name is for citing a source link, and can be applied to <q> and <blockquote> as <q cite=""> and <blockquote cite="">.
+The atrribute of the same name is for citing a source link, and can be applied to q and blockquote as q cite="" and blockquote cite="".

 em
    This element adds emphasis.